Contents

 While many lawmakers are content to dismiss this gray area as ‘teething issues’, law enforcement agencies are taking it more seriously, citing cybersecurity concerns: as in many cases, buyers are essentially financing and handing their data to, organized crime syndicates.

-Britain: An online safety paradise?
+UK: An online safety paradise?

 In the UK, there have been several interesting developments in the online safety space.
-Firstly, in a bid to prevent youngsters from accessing sexual content online Britain is banning access to online pornography for those who can’t legitimately verify that they’re of adult age.
+Firstly, in a bid to prevent youngsters from accessing sexual content online, Britain is banning access to online pornography for those who can’t legitimately verify that they’re of adult age.

 In addition, a government whitepaper issued in April aims to make Britain the safest place to be online and calls for an independent regulator to ‘set clear safety standards, backed up by reporting requirements and effective enforcement powers’.